Vaza-Barris River

 The Vaza-Barris River (Rio Vaza-Barris) is a river in northeastern Brazil.

 The Vaza-Barris originates in northeastern Bahia state, and flows east through Bahia and Sergipe states to empty into the Atlantic Ocean near São Cristóvão.

 Course

 The Vaza-Barris is a perennial river about 450 km in length.

 The source of the river is at the foot of the Serra dos Macacos in interior of Bahia near the town of Uauá.

 In the municipality of Canudos, Bahia, the river is impounded by the Cocorobó Dam.

-Is watershed above the dam drains an area of 3600 km2.
+Its watershed above the dam drains an area of 3600 km2.

 Further east, the river defines the south boundary of the Serra Branca / Raso da Catarina Environmental Protection Area in the municipality of Jeremoabo, Bahia.

 After leaving Bahia it flows through Sergipe to the coast.